 An undesirable result from the reduction of groundwater in storage occurs when reduction of groundwater in storage interferes with beneficial uses of groundwater in the Basin.
 Since groundwater levels are being used as a proxy, the undesirable result for this sustainability indicator occurs when groundwater levels drop to chronically low levels, as defined by the undesirable result for the chronic lowering of groundwater levels.
 This should avoid significant and unreasonable changes to groundwater storage, including long-term reduction in groundwater storage or interference with the other sustainability indicators.
-Possible causes of undesirable reductions in groundwater stor age are increases in well density or groundwater extraction or increases in frequency or duration of drought conditions.
+Possible causes of undesirable reductions in groundwater storage or duration of drought conditions.